-Since our launch in 2005, the Morgan Centre has established itself internationally as a centre of excellence for research in the fields of personal life, relationships, and everyday life.
+We are established internationally as a centre of excellence for research in the fields of personal life, relationships, and everyday life.

-The Centre brings together a dynamic group of researchers who are committed to breaking new empirical and theoretical ground in these areas, as well as developing innovative and creative methodologies for researching the subtleties and complexities of contemporary everyday lives and socialities.
+The Centre brings together a dynamic group of researchers who are committed to breaking new empirical and theoretical ground, as well as developing innovative and creative methodologies for researching the subtleties and complexities of contemporary everyday lives and socialities.

-We are interested in a diverse range of everyday life issues pertaining to the study of intimacy, relationships, and personal life.
+We are interested in a diverse range of everyday life issues in the study of intimacy, relationships, and personal life.